inkstitch/inkstitch/collections/_docs/en/004-001-commands.md

 * Enable desired commands and apply
 * Start/Stop/Cut commands: The connector's endpoint nearest to the object is the point at which the effect will be performed.

-In `Extensions > Ink/Stitch  > Commands` you will find fur options: add commands, add layer commands, attach commands and view.
+In `Extensions > Ink/Stitch  > Commands` you will find four options: add commands, add layer commands, attach commands and view.

 ### Add Commands ...